 You may find yourself with a newfound appreciation for things like the sunshine, the night sky, and so much more.
 Similarly, spiritual retreats may help you connect with meaning in your life.

 Personal retreats provide an opportunity for transformation in the life of an individual.
-Certain positive practices observed during the retreat can turn into lifetime habits that make you a better person.
+Certain positive practices observed during the retreat can become lifetime habits that make you a better person.

 Researchers have proven that you can maintain improvements in well-being gained during retreats for up to 6 weeks.
 A retreat presents a chance for a critical and honest assessment of how you have been living.
 If you are unsatisfied with your assessment, then you can try to change your approach to life.

-An essential factor in choosing a location for your retreat should be its serenity and assurance of privacy.
-Getting your home ready for a personal spiritual retreat experience should start with cleaning up and organizing your environment.
+An essential factor in choosing a location for your retreat should be its serenity and privacy assurance.
+Preparing your home for a personal spiritual retreat experience should start with cleaning up and organizing your environment.

 Having an orderly space will make it easier to concentrate on meditation, self-care, and other planned activities.
 Also, a clean retreat space will foster better health.
 If you feel you cannot easily achieve these in your home space, then there are several places you can go to.